Grace-00/rnPokemons/README.md

 Created different branches depending on the feature I was adding.
 Navigator is finally working!
 NOT to use with SafeAreaView.

-13/03/22 Time estimates: 2h <br/>
+13/03/22 Time estimates: 4h <br/>
-Added DetailScreen component.
+Added DetailScreen + Pagination component.

 # <b>TO DO:</b> <br/>
-- adding pagination component
+- fix pagination + detailScreen component
-- defining Props types + avoid 'any' AT ALL COSTS 🤦‍♀️
+- avoid 'any' types